-Information about the Nordic region as a whole
+Information about the whole of the Nordic Region

-In the Nordic region, we have a joint labour market and other co-Nordic agreements in areas such as social security and education.
-The main task of Info Norden is to make it easier for private individuals to move freely around the Nordic region.
-We do this by providing information about applicable Nordic regulations regarding relocation, cross-border commuting, studies, etc. The Info Norden webpages provide general information about the regulatory frameworks in the different countries, contact information to public agencies, and practical information about what to do if you are planning to relocate to, work, start a business, or study in another Nordic country.
+In the Nordic Region, we have a joint labour market and other co-Nordic agreements in areas such as social security and education.
+Info Norden’s main job is to make it easier for private individuals to move about freely in the Nordic Region.
+We do this by providing information about regulations for relocation, cross-border commuting, studying, etc. The Info Norden webpages provide general information about the regulatory frameworks in the different countries, contact information for public agencies, and practical information about what to do if you are planning to relocate to, work, start a business, or study in another Nordic country.

 If you cannot find the answers you are looking for, contact Info Norden using the online form or through one of the national offices.
-We can also help you find information about benefit schemes in the Nordic region and about Nordic co-operation in general.
-The information is available in Danish, Finnish, Icelandic, Norwegian, Swedish , and English.
-You may contact us in any of these languages, as well as Faroese and Greenlandic.
+We can also help you find information about funding schemes in the Nordic Region and about Nordic co-operation in general.
+The information is available in Danish, Finnish, Icelandic, Norwegian, Swedish and English.
+You’re welcome to contact us in any of these languages, as well as Faroese and Greenlandic.

-Info Norden tries to draw attention to unclear regulations, areas where information is lacking, and inconsistencies between the Nordic regulatory frameworks.
-Info Norden collects information about the Nordic cross-border obstacles, and makes it available for both citizens and public agencies in the Nordic Council of Ministers Freedom of Movement Database.
+The aim is to try to draw attention to unclear regulations, areas where the information is insufficient, and inconsistencies between the rules in different countries.
+Info Norden collates knowledge about obstacles to cross-border freedom of movement and makes it available to the people of the region and official agencies via the Nordic Council of Ministers’ Freedom of Movement database.

-We also pass on information about cross-border obstacles to relevant politicians and public agencies in the Nordic countries.
-We are therefore part of the Nordic countries’ formal co-operation on removing Nordic cross-border obstacles.
+We also pass on information about cross-border obstacles to relevant politicians and public agencies in the Nordic countries as part of formal Nordic efforts to improve freedom of movement.

 Info Norden has project managers in Denmark, Finland, the Faroe Islands, Greenland, Iceland, Norway, Sweden, and Åland.

-Info Norden is part of the area of responsibility of the Nordic Ministers for Co-operation.
-In organisational terms, Info Norden comes under the Communications Department (KOMM) of the Secretariat of the Nordic Council of Ministers.
+Info Norden reports to the Ministers for Nordic Co-operation.
+In organisational terms, it falls under the Communications Department in the Nordic Council of Ministers’ Secretariat.

-On the Faroe Islands, Info Norden is managed by the Nordic Atlantic Co-operation (NORA).
+On the Faroes Islands, Info Norden is managed by the Nordic Atlantic Co-operation (NORA).